use-inkubator/Ecosystem-Grants/applications/videown.md

 #### Modules

-This grant application includes one smart contract, two backend and one frontend.
+This project includes one smart contract, two backend and one frontend.
 We aim to provide the following key features.

 **videown-nft**